AshlinDuncan/tiddlywiki-tiddler-autocommit/README.md

 For this plugin to work, your tiddlers folder *on the node.js server* must be within a git repository.

+**DO NOT** attempt to modify the git repository on the server while the node.js TiddlyWiki server is running with this plugin installed!
+Always shut down the server first, or very weird things could happen.

 ### Branches
 The branch set in the configuration tab in `$:/ControlPanel` (defaults to `master`) must track a remote branch, so that pushing works.